Data & Info |

 Henry Walcott, FBI

 Henry acts as a go-between for the Islanders and contemporary society, enabling the merging of the real and fantasy worlds in a believable way.
-He and his wife Bryony, plus his team: Dean, Colin, Ellen, and Figaro, feature primarily in Book Two, opening the means of contacting the U.S. government at higher levels, and exposing infiltration of government by clones of the Ogres.
+He and his wife Bryony, plus his team: Dean, Colin, Ellen,

 Gary and Shirl

 This Australian couple enter the story when Jack is in need of a boat run by people he implicitly trusts.
 They are the best of the independent Ichthyologists [Study of fish].
-They are both Marine Biologists with seconds in Oceanography and Macrobiology respectively.
-They are also accomplished divers and hunters, a common law couple who love surfing.
-Their boat and floating research centre is called Fat Bertha.
-They were on the run from various authorities and underground mafia when Jack brought them to the Island; where their boat is used as a base to take samples of bubbling waters from the Gulf.
+They are both Marine Biologists with seconds in Oceanography

 The Machynlleth Group

 Living a peasant lifestyle with zero carbon footprint, they are led by Billy O' Brian.
 They emulate a stone-age lifestyle, but employ modern technology and alternative energy.
-Having lived a lifestyle of their choosing for decades, they come to the Island when approached by Jack and Dawn; new management is turning their living experiment into a tourist attraction.
+Having lived a lifestyle of their choosing

-Billy feels their principles and context has been overtaken by modern business and making money, something they all tried to avoid by starting the collective.
-Once central figures and founding members, they feel like outcasts, and are keen to move when Jack suggests an alternative.
-They make a new home on the plateau above the spacecraft, and although insular at first, come to interact with the society of the Second with great and beneficial results for all.
+and are keen to move when Jack suggests an alternative.
+They make a new home on the plateau above the spacecraft, and although insular at first, come to interact with the society of the Second with great and beneficial results for

 Gilly comes with them, although not part of the group, he is well known to the Machynlleth centre.
-He is only fleetingly referred to in the final manuscript, but is an oddball, retro-hippy, into all sorts of alternative energy, and very well read across a diverse range of subjects.
+He is only fleetingly referred to in the final manuscript, but is an oddball, retro-hippy, into all sorts of alternative

 He settles at the University, becoming odd-job man, and John's main man regards commissioning new buildings, and up-keeping those they have already.
-He brings with him a motley band of bikers, who do the hard graft regards groundwork, instillation, and handiwork.
+He brings with him a motley band of bikers, who do the hard graft regards groundwork,

 Gilly features more heavily in Ræm's backstory, where we learn he is fanatical about large motorbikes and rock music.
-He and his band of bikers form a rock band, which Ræm joins on guitar and vocals.
+He and his band

 Later he discovered a cave where he installed the mothballed Styx recording studio, and created a rock band.
-Considered a Hells Angel's retreat, he is responsible for recording knowledge onto vinyl, perhaps a crazy idea at the time, but an analogue media, remaining accessible without modern, digital electronics; one also impervious to water damage.
+Considered a Hells Angel's retreat, he is responsible for recording knowledge onto vinyl, perhaps a crazy idea at the

 Gilly is banned from using petrol on the Island, so develops eco-power sources.
-As a result, the Islanders are given bicycles, and later, electric vehicles. n'Gnung is soon a biker fan, and orders an electric trials bike; which is so often used by Ræm, he orders a second one for his personal use.
+As a result, the Islanders are given bicycles, and later, electric vehicles. n'Gnung is soon a biker fan, and orders an electric trials bike; which

-Don Phillips is a Presidential Aide, under the Whitehouse Chief of Staff.
-Already the dedicated liaison with the Second, he becomes a lynchpin for the Allies in Book Two, when the U.S. President is cloned.
+President is cloned.
 For a season, he becomes an important character, as stalwart defender of the office of POTUS [The President and his dedicated working staff], and of the life he knows.
-He enables Jack to secure the First Lady, and later, to liaise with the Secret Service, and gain access to the real President; by then a prisoner of the Great Ogre.
+He enables Jack to secure the First Lady,

 Captain Carl Williams – Leader of the International Space station crew.
 He is mentioned in the aftermath of Book Three, but becomes a more prominent figure in the second trilogy.